Mondays and Wednesdays 9:00 a.m. -10:15 a.m.

 Mondays and Wednesdays 12:15 p.m. - 1:30 p.m.

 Bienvenue!
 In French 1, students learn to communicate by speaking, reading, writing, and understanding written and spoken French.
 By the end of this year long class, students will be able to ask and answer questions and maintain and understand a simple conversation on general topics, and build their comfort level with reading and understand written information.
-For more information about this course please click on the link here.
+Not offered Fall 2018.

 Intro to Engineering